BeckyLJH/Ruby/Rosalind/readme.txt

 6_rosalind.rb	for "Computing GC Content"
-7_rosalind.rb	for "Counting Point Mutations" 8_rosalind.rb	for "Translating RNA into Protein" 9_rosalind.rb	for "Combing Through the Haystack"
+7_rosalind.rb	for "Counting Point Mutations" 8_rosalind.rb	for "Translating RNA into Protein" 9_rosalind.rb	for "Finding a Motif in DNA" 10_rosalind.rb	for "Mendel's First Law"

 goog exampes from others